MilliPress/MilliCache/docs/02-configuration/02-reference.md

 Redis ACL username.
 Leave empty to use the default user.
 Required when your Redis server is configured with ACL users (Redis 6+).

 > [!NOTE]
-> When using the admin UI or WP-CLI, the username is stored encrypted as `enc_username`.
+> When using the admin UI or WP-CLI, the setting key is `storage.username`.

 ### MC_STORAGE_PASSWORD